Translate Text In Python — 2 Different Ways & Tutorial To Get Started

-by | Dec 19, 2022 | artificial intelligence, Machine Learning, Natural Language Processing
+by | Dec 19, 2022 | Artificial Intelligence, Machine Learning, Natural Language Processing

 We start by covering what is text translation.
 The advantages/disadvantages of text translation and the most common use cases.
 There are two main ways of implementing text translation in Python.
 We discuss both methods and provide code examples to help you get started.